Suggester/Documentation/topics/search.md

 # Searching Suggestions

 Servers with a high amount of suggestions can get messy, which makes it hard to find a specific suggestion based on its attributes (like its author or content).
-We've added a long requested feature: a search command!
-You're now able to go through your suggestions feed in the blink of an eye by specifying search parameters to narrow down results.
-This command is rather complex so we'll dive into it below.
+With the search command, you're able to browse your suggestion feed by specifying search parameters to narrow down results.

 ### Usage
 Use `.search <parameters separated by a space>` in any channel the bot can read and send messages in.

-?> You can include as many search parameters as you want.
+You can include as many search parameters as you want.

 ### Parameters and Syntax